 - Learn about your business, culture, values and track-record.

-But for some reason, most SaaS businesses are stuck in the past.
+But for some reason, many SaaS businesses are stuck in the past.
 Despite cutting-edge products and a culture of innovation, their sales processes haven't moved on since the bad old days of ABC: Always Be Closing.

 It's time for a change.

 The Inbound Sales methodology was created with the modern buying process in mind.
 It's a departure from old-school sales tactics, and uses technology and customer data to serve the buyer, solve their problems, and create a consistent flow of new customers in the process.

 There are three fundamental tenets that underpin the Inbound Sales methodology:

 1) Sales needs to align with the SaaS buyer's journey

 Cold outreach is growing less effective, and more costly.
 Modern sales needs to be smarter - understanding the buyer's journey, and reaching out with the right help and guidance, at exactly the right time.